The $L_{\infty}$ structure of gauge theories with matter: Introduction

 The perturbiner construction has been formally justified only recently by some of the authors \cite{Lopez-Arcos:2019hvg}, and it arises in the context of $L_{\infty}$-algebras in the construction of their minimal models.
 In this work, we will extend this construction to colour-dressed perturbiners, which necessarily appear in theories involving fields that transform in different representations of the gauge group (adjoint, fundamental and anti-fundamental, for example)\footnote{Although structurally similar, we are not aware of such solutions with mixed representations being explicitly presented in the literature.}.
 In addition, we will show that the Maurer-Cartan action built with the perturbiner solutions can be turned into a generator of tree-level scattering amplitudes that include several cases of interest depending on the chosen \emph{boundary conditions}.

-In order to define the Maurer-Cartan action, we need to introduce a suitable inner product $\langle\, ,\rangle$, which turns cyclic the $L_{\infty}$-algebra, $\mathfrak{L}$.
+In order to define the Maurer-Cartan action, we need to introduce a suitable graded inner product $\langle\, ,\rangle$, guarateeing that the $L_{\infty}$-algebra$,\mathfrak{L}$, is cyclic.
 We will denote by $l_k(a_1,\dots,a_k)$ the $L_\infty$ products associated to a given field theory, with $a_i$ generically representing the elements of a graded vector space that includes the fields.
-The Maurer-Cartan action is then expressed as \ba S_{\mathrm{MC}}[a] = \sum_{n \geq 1} \frac{1}{(n+1)!} \langle a, l_{n}(a,\dots,a)\rangle, \ea where the $a$'s generically denote the classical field content of the theory and are called Maurer-Cartan elements.
+The cyclicity of the algebra is then simply expressed as \ba \langle a_{k+1},l_k(a_1,\dots,a_k) \rangle = \pm \langle a_1,l_k(a_2,\dots,a_k,a_{k+1}) , \ea where $\pm$ is determined by the grading of the elements $a_i$ involved in the product (see, for example, \cite{Kajiura:2003ax}).
+The Maurer-Cartan action is then expressed as \ba S_{\mathrm{MC}}[a] = \frac{1}{2} \langle a, l_{1}(a)\rangle + \sum_{n \geq 2} \frac{1}{(n+1)!} \langle a, l_{n}(a,\dots,a)\rangle, \ea where the $a$'s generically denote the classical field content of the theory and are called Maurer-Cartan elements.
+Observe that $l_{1}(a)$ is associated with the free field equations of motion while $l_{n}$ with $n\geq2$ corresponds to interaction contributions in the Lagrangian (vertices).
 In this construction, the solutions to the linearised equations of motion are said to be in the cohomology of the algebra (free fields).
-Interestingly, there is also a homotopy Maurer-Cartan action in the algebra cohomology, denoted by $S'_{\mathrm{MC}}[a]$, and they are related by a quasi-isomorphism.
+Interestingly, there is also a homotopy Maurer-Cartan action in the algebra cohomology, denoted by $S'_{\mathrm{MC}}[a]$, and they are related by a quasi-isomorphism\footnote{Any homotopy algebra is quasi-isomorphic to a minimal model, characterized by the vanishing of the $l_1$ product.}.
 As we will show here, $S'_{\mathrm{MC}}[a]$ can be seen as the generating function for all the tree-level amplitudes of the theory.

 For our algebraic analysis, we will extract the $L_{\infty}$-algebra for the field theories from the master actions in the classical BV formalism.
 This type of algebraic construction for gauge theories with matter has been done from a more formal perspective in \cite{Zeitlin:2007fp}.
 Here we will use notation and conventions more familiar to the physics community.
 Once the $L_{\infty}$-algebra products are obtained, we will proceed to build the perturbiner expansion from the minimal model and then all the tree-level amplitudes.
 The procedure is detaily described in \cite{Lopez-Arcos:2019hvg}.